kamunguia/MemeGenerator/README.md

  ## How to run this?

-In order for the memebot to work, in the terminal, run python bot.py.
+In order for the memebot to work, in the terminal, run either python bot.py or python bot_word2vec.py.
+Bot.py is just a sentiment analysis and chooses the meme randomly. bot_word2vec.py  performs sentiment analysis and then chooses the most closley related meme within the detected sentiment category based on word2vec distance to the associated tags.

 From there, you can tweet @comp440cdk and it will respond within seconds.
 You do not need to follow the bot in order to receive a tweet back but you do need to keep the file running!

 ## How does this work?